krishramoju2/final_warehouse/README.md

 TruckerAnalysis → shows trucker distribution by province/company, and predictive trends.

 BusinessImpactAnalysis → high-level metrics like churn rate, compliance rate, revenue/efficiency impacts, and recommendations.

+models.py

+1. User Model (users table)

+Stores login and identity info.

+Fields: username, hashed_password, email, full_name, is_active, is_admin, created_at.

+No relationship defined here (users don’t link to documents/employees directly).

+Example: Used for authentication, role-based access.

+2. Employee Model (employees table)

+Represents company employees.

+Fields: first_name, last_name, email, phone_number, position, is_active, registration_date.

+Relationships:

+documents = relationship("Document", back_populates="employee", cascade="all, delete-orphan")

+Means: One employee can have multiple documents.
+If the employee is deleted, their documents are deleted too.

+3. Trucker Model (truckers table)

+Represents truck drivers in the system.

+Fields: first_name, last_name, email, phone_number, driver_license_number, province_of_issue, truck_id_number, company_name, is_active, registration_date.

+Relationships:

+documents = relationship("Document", back_populates="trucker", cascade="all, delete-orphan")

+Same as employees — each trucker can have many documents.

+4. Document Model (documents table)

+Stores documents linked to either an employee or a trucker.

+Fields: document_type, file_path, upload_date, is_verified, verification_date, verified_by.

+Foreign Keys:

+employee_id → links to employees.id.

+trucker_id → links to truckers.id.

+Relationships:

+employee = relationship("Employee", back_populates="documents")

+trucker = relationship("Trucker", back_populates="documents").

+👉 Key point: A document belongs to either an employee or a trucker (but not both).

+5. ArchivedEmployee Model (archived_employees table)

+Stores historical copies of employees after they’re deactivated/deleted.

+Contains almost the same fields as Employee, but with:

+original_id → reference to the original employee’s ID.

+archive_date → when the record was archived.

+archived_reason → why it was archived.

+Ensures no data is lost after deletion — just moved to archive.

+6. ArchivedTrucker Model (archived_truckers table)

+Same concept as ArchivedEmployee, but for truckers.

+Keeps driver license, province, truck ID, etc., for audit history.

+Also has archive_date + archived_reason.

+7. ArchivedDocument Model (archived_documents table)

+Historical storage of documents.

+Contains all document fields (document_type, file_path, upload_date, etc.) + archival details.

+Keeps track of whether it was linked to an employee or trucker before archiving.